Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: Proofs of Forest and Lewis Carroll Identities

 \begin{theorem} \textbf{Lewis Carroll Identity.} Let $M$ be a square matrix.
 Then

 \end{theorem}

-\begin{proof} The Forest Identity proves the Lewis Carroll Identity provided that $M=A_{0,0}$ where $A$ is the Laplacian for some graph, that is to say, the row sums must be zero for every row in $A$.
-But given any square matrix $M$, we can turn it into a Laplacian by adding a zeroth row and column where the zeroth row can be anything that sums to zero, and the $i$th entry of the zeroth column is the opposite of the sum of the $i$th row.
-Thus any square matrix is of the form $A_{0,0}$ where $A$ is the Laplacian for some graph. \end{proof}
+\begin{proof} The Forest Identity proves the Lewis Carroll Identity provided that $M=A_{0,0}$ where $A$ is the Laplacian for some directed graph.
+Notice that provided that the row sums of a matrix $A$ are zero, then $A$ is the Laplacian for a directed graph, since given any matrix $A$ with zero row sums, we can create the corresponding directed graph by giving every edge $i\to j$ the negative of the weight found in row $i$ column $j$, where $i\neq j$.
+Then given any square matrix $M$, we can turn it into a Laplacian for a directed graph by adding a zeroth row and column where the zeroth row can be anything that sums to zero, and the $i$th entry of the zeroth column is the opposite of the sum of the $i$th row.
+Thus any square matrix is of the form $A_{0,0}$ where $A$ is the Laplacian for some directed graph. \end{proof}